tmpfs/rlx/lib/rlx.md

 All log output is sent to `stderr`, response documents are printed to `stdout`.
 You may set the program log level using the `${opt_log_level_long}` option.
 The default log level is `info`.

-Enable logging of HTTP requests and responses by also specifiying `${opt_http_pipe}` option, any level specified using the `${opt_log_level_long}` option applies to the HTTP logger.
+Enable logging of HTTP requests and responses by also specifiying `${opt_log_http_pipe}` option, any level specified using the `${opt_log_level_long}` option applies to the HTTP logger.
 When the HTTP log level is `info` basic request and response information is logged (HTTP verb, request URL and response status code), when the log level is `debug` then query string parameters and headers will also be logged.

 ## Headers